colemar/capev2install/README.md

  5. `sudo chmod a+x cape2.sh`
  6. `sudo ./cape2.sh all | tee cape.log`
  7. `sudo reboot`
  8. Once rebooted, there is one more hurdle.
 This one took me a while to figure out.
 It was buried in the issues section of the Github repository.
-The database doesn't have proper permissions by default, so this will correct that.
+The database doesn't have proper permissions by default, so this will correct that. **colemar**: database `cape` owner was already `cape`.
  9. From the Terminal `sudo -u postgres psql`
  10. `ALTER DATABASE cape OWNER TO cape;`
  11. `\q`